Michael Harris II Player Props: Braves vs. Phillies

-Michael Harris II -- with an on-base percentage of .139 in his past 10 games, 118 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Zack Wheeler on the hill, on May 27 at 4:10 PM ET.
+On Sunday, Michael Harris II (.143 on-base percentage in past 10 games, 116 points below season-long percentage) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Dylan Covey.
+First pitch is at 7:10 PM ET.

-He hit a home run while going 2-for-3 in his most recent game against the Phillies.
+In his previous game he had a hitless performance (0-for-2) against the Phillies.

 Michael Harris II Game Info & Props vs. the Phillies